pdxrust/rust-from-a-scripting-background/index.rst

     Let's make sure we're all on the same page about some stuff you might never have needed to think about before.

+    tl;dr, computers are dumb but compilers are smart.

 Memory
 ------